ConduitIO/conduit/docs/design-documents/20230228-connector-lifecycle-methods.md

 We need to make sure that Conduit stays backwards compatible with existing standalone connectors, which means we need to catch errors in case the newly introduced methods in the connector protocol do not exist.

+### Questions

+- **The connector method `Configure` is similar to lifecycle methods when the connector is created or updated.
+Should we reuse that method?**
+  - Probably not, we need more information in lifecycle methods (e.g. old configuration before update) but we don't want to break the existing interface.
+Also, the purpose of `Configure` is different from the purpose of lifecycle methods.
+- **Should the config be validated before passed to the lifecycle method?**
+  - This is probably not needed if lifecycle methods are triggered _after_ `Configure` is called (it will ensure the configuration is valid).
+In case of an update event, we know the old configuration was valid because it was already once used to successfully configure the connector.
+- **Should the connector method `Configure` be called before a deletion lifecycle method?**
+  - It's a trick question - we can't really do that, because the "new" configuration that we would need to pass to `Configure` is empty which _probably_ makes it invalid.
+This needs to be called out explicitly in the SDK documentation.

 ### Recommendation